 The City of the Dead, a very fascinating area of Cairo

-After being well dressed by Yasmine, and with NMEC behind us, Jakob Skovgaard takes over again and leads us to the Ibn Tulun Mosque, the largest and oldest mosque in Cairo, built in the years 876 – 879.
+After being dressed up by Yasmine, and with NMEC behind us, Jakob Skovgaard takes over again and leads us to the Ibn Tulun Mosque, the largest and oldest mosque in Cairo, built in the years 876 – 879.

-Incidentally, we have “listening equipment” with us on our tours, so everyone can hear even though we occasionally run into large crowds.
+Incidentally, we have listening equipment with us on our tours, so everyone can hear even though we occasionally run into large crowds.

-Parnassos.dk is a member of the iconic The Automobile Club in Cairo.
+Parnassos.dk is a member of the iconic The Royal Automobile Club in Cairo.
 We have our dinner, which is included in the price, at the club located in Downtown.
 A truly unique experience.

 The photo shows the Giza plateau with its three pyramids.
 You never get tired of this view.
 The pyramid of Cheops furthest away and Menkaure’s closest.
 Then there are the pyramids of Menkaure’s three wives.
 Correct.
 We are still not quite there when it comes to equality between men and women.
 I still think we have come a long way in the last 4500 years.

-Menkaure and his three wives
+Menkaure in the foreground – and a pyramid each for his three wives

 Ramses II, the perfect host for ‘the Grand Egyptian Museum’

 The final stage will be when Tut-Ank Amon’s treasures are transferred from the Egyptian Museum in Cairo.
 With fanfare, no doubt.
+The latest news – to be taken with a pinch of salt – is late 2025.

 One of our evenings is consecrated a concert at the Opera house in Cairo.
 The program has not yet been announced but we await it with excitement.
 It’s going to be fun and pretty different if you are used to the posh opera houses of Europe.

-As mentioned, I was stuck in Cairo during the Corona crises.
-But finally, in July 2020 the opera house as one of the first cultural institutions in the country opened its doors.
 It was an outdoor event.
-We were only a few guests listening to Peer Gynt by Edward Grieg.
+We were listening to Peer Gynt by Edward Grieg.
 Admittedly, it was not the Vienna philharmonic’s who played, but after several months of lockdown and cultural starvation it is some of the most beautiful music I’ve ever listened to.
-Only briefly interrupted by a couple of cats who all of a sudden decided to continue the lineage.
+Only briefly interrupted by a couple of cats, who all of a sudden, decided to continue the lineage.
 No propriety.

 This time we will sit inside the opera house.
 There is one major difference, however, from the European counterparts.
 It’s the dress code.
 True, in Europe It is frowned upon if you turn up sloppily dressed.
 But in Egypt you are expected to be well dressed.
 That includes men wearing ties.
 One is just not allowed entrance without.